Falcon BMS Forum

 Connect to BMS (optional)

 The app will work entirely on its own, no connection to BMS is required.
 That said, the app is able to connect to BMS by running a small companion program.
-If you choose to do so, a connection to BMS will enable you to press the BMS button and have your ownship information entered for you (when you are in-game in cockpit in 3D).
+If you choose to do so, a connection to BMS will enable you to press the BMS button and have your ownship information entered for you.

 The BMS button will turn black to highlight the selection of that mode.
 When connected, every press of the BMS button will load the current position for your ownship.
 Enemy markers can then be placed on the screen with a simple tap, or (if you prefer extra precision) by using the enemy entry field and the in-app keyboard.